Coronavirus: Recommendations for Patients & Families

 MitoAction is working diligently to keep our community safe and connected with vital updates related to the COVID-19 global outbreak.
 We will continue to share recommendations from the CDC, NIH and other reputable sources to help you and your family remain safe and protected.

-We will consistently monitor new information and update our website on a daily basis, as it pertains to the safety of our community.
+We are learning more about COVID-19 each day and will continue to provide updates on our website as new information relating to the safety of our community becomes available.
 The most IMPORTANT thing we all can do is to abide by community-wide social distancing.
 This seems to be the most effective at reducing the spread of the virus that causes COVID-19.

 Here are a number of vetted websites that have accurate and current information:

 We at MitoAction are getting many questions about ongoing care and how to maintain some sense of normalcy.
 As we are not giving medical advice, if you are experiencing any symptoms or have medical concerns, please CALL YOUR PRIMARY DOCTOR FIRST, BEFORE GOING TO THE OFFICE.
+People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
+These symptoms may appear 2-14 days after exposure to the virus: fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell.
 Be prepared to have telemedicine appointments and flexibility in your schedule.

 Recommended Ways to Keep You and Your Family Safe: